KnackNarsa/CSP451-CheckPoint1-NicholasNarsa/README.md

 ### License Information

-### Contributing Guidelines

-This repository is for a school assignment.
+This repository is for a school assignment and is not licensed for public use.
-I will not be accepting contribution at this time.